 These connections will then promote these blogs.
 Their connections will comment.
 I would then comment on their comments and invite them to collaborate.

-If people spent as much time on LinkedIn properly networking in groups as they did humble bragging then they would see their stock skyrocket.
+If people spent as much time on LinkedIn properly networking in groups as they did humble bragging then they'd see their stock skyrocket.

 Think about this for a moment: